Bake to the roots

 Instructions

-1. Chop the dried figs into small dices – remove the hard parts before.
-Add together with the sugar, amaretto, and water to a small saucepan and heat up.
-The mixture should simmer until the liquids have gone and the figs are very soft – takes about 8-10 minutes.
-Crush the sliced almonds in a mortar until you have small pieces, but do not grind them.
-Cut the marzipan (almond paste) into small dices and add with the crushed sliced almonds to the saucepan and mix.
-Set aside to cool down.
+1. Chop the dried figs into small pieces – remove the hard parts beforehand.
+Add them together with the sugar, amaretto, and water to a small saucepan and heat the mixture up.
+Let everything simmer until the liquid has evaporated and the figs are very soft – this can take about 8-10 minutes.
+Crush the sliced almonds slightly in a mortar until you get small pieces.
+You don’t want them to turn into powder.
+Next, cut the marzipan/almond paste into small pieces and add them with the almonds to the saucepan and mix in.
+Set aside and let the mixture cool down.

-2. Mix flour, baking powder and salt in a bowl and set aside.
+2. Mix flour, baking powder and salt in a bowl and set it aside.
 Mix the coconut milk in a cup or glass with the vanilla extract and almond extract.
+Set aside as well.
+Lightly grease a 23x13cm loaf tin* and dust it with some flour.
 Set aside.

-3. In a large bowl beat the butter and sugar on high speed until light and fluffy.
-Add the eggs one by one and mix well after each addition.
-Add the flour mix alternating with the coconut milk mixture in three portions – mix until just combined, do not overmix.
-Add the fig filling to the bowl and fold in.
-Grease and dust a 9×5 inches (23x13cm) baking pan with flour.
-Transfer the batter into the pan, smooth out the surface and place in the cold oven.
-Set the temperature to 325°F (160°C) and bake for 70-85 minutes or until a toothpick inserted in center comes out clean.
-Take out of the oven and let cool in the pan for about 10 minutes, then remove from the pan and let cool down completely on a wire rack.
+3. In a large bowl mix butter and sugar until very light and fluffy.
+Add the eggs one after another, mixing well after each addition.
+Next, add the flour mixture in three batches, alternating with the coconut milk mixture and stir until just combined.
+Finally, add the cooled fig mixture and fold it in.
+Transfer the batter to the prepared loaf tin and distribute it evenly.
+Place the loaf tin inside the cold oven, set the temperature to 160°C (325°F) and bake the cake for about 70-85 minutes.
+Check with a wooden skewer – if it comes out clean, the cake is ready to come out.
+Remove the cake from the oven and let it cool down inside the loaf tin for about 10 minutes, then remove it and let it cool down completely on a wire rack.

-4. For the glaze add the milk, honey, rum (or liquor) and salt to a saucepan and bring to a boil.
-Take from the heat, add the chopped chocolate and mix until completely melted and combined.
-Let cool down a bit.
-Add the cream cheese and mix until smooth.
-Add one tablespoon of the confectioner’s sugar and mix in.
-Add more, if you think the glaze is not thick enough (it will thicken a bit when cooler).
-Let cool down 20-25 minutes and then glaze the cake and decorate with fresh figs and sliced almonds.
+4. For the glaze, add the milk, honey, coconut rum (or liquor) and the pinch of salt to a saucepan and bring everything to a boil.
+Remove the saucepan from the heat, add the chopped chocolate and mix until it is completely melted and everything is well combined.
+Let it cool down a bit.
+Next, add the cream cheese and mix it in.
+Add one tablespoon of the confectioners‘ sugar and stir it in.
+Add more if you think the glaze is not thick enough (it will thicken a bit when cooler, though).
+Let the glaze cool down for about 20-25 minutes, then glaze the cake and decorate it with fresh figs and some sliced almonds.

 Notes